Antipsychotics · Clopixol

 Is zuclopenthixol available in the United States?

 No. Zuclopenthixol is not currently FDA-approved or marketed in the United States.
 It's used widely in Canada, the United Kingdom, much of Europe, and Australia.
-Patients receiving zuclopenthixol in the US typically obtained it abroad or have moved between countries.
+Patients on zuclopenthixol in the US typically obtained it abroad or have moved between countries.

 Is zuclopenthixol acuphase the same as the depot?

 Acuphase is a short-acting injectable form (zuclopenthixol acetate) used for acute episodes; effect lasts 2 to 3 days.
 The depot form (zuclopenthixol decanoate) is long-acting and given every 2 to 4 weeks for maintenance.
-The pharmacogenetic considerations are similar but dose adjustments are easier with acuphase than with the long-acting depot.
+The pharmacogenetic considerations are similar, but dose adjustments are easier with acuphase than with the long-acting depot.

 Will switching antipsychotics help my side effects?

 Disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before making changes to your medication.
-Never stop or change medication without medical supervision.
+Never stop or change a medication without medical supervision.

 Get Your Report Now